Shanty Bass Logo

 Ackers

-About: Annoyingly good at everything.
+Annoyingly good at everything.
 Everything.
 And the best looking of the group by a long way.
-Raises the standard of both our singing and our sex appeal.
-Modest to a fault and not one to hog the limelight but the man’s a star with the natural talent of making everyone around him better.
+He raises the standard of both our singing and our sex appeal.
+Modest to a fault and not one to hog the limelight, but the man’s a star with the natural talent of making everyone around him better.
 Ackers is also arguably the group’s best inside centre.

 Likes: Moving house